vmware-tanzu/pinniped/site/content/docs/reference/audit-logging.md

 to help you meet your security and compliance standards.

-The configuration of the Pinniped Supervisor and Pinniped Concierge is managed by Kubernetes custom resources and aggregated APIs.
-These resources and APIs are protected by the [standard Kubernetes authorization controls](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) and audited by the
+The configuration of the Pinniped Supervisor and Pinniped Concierge is managed by Kubernetes custom resources.
+These resources are protected by the [standard Kubernetes authorization controls](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) and audited by the
 [standard Kubernetes audit logging](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/) capabilities.

-In addition, Pinniped exposes several APIs to all end users to provide end-user authentication.
-For these APIs, Pinniped offers additional audit logging capabilities.
+Pinniped also offers additional audit logging capabilities.
 These additional audit logs appear in the pod logs of the Supervisor and Concierge pods.
 Each line of the pod logs is a JSON object.
-Although these audit events are interleaved with other pod log messages, they are identifiable by always having an `"auditEvent"=true` key/value pair.
+Although these audit events are interleaved with other pod log messages, they are identifiable by always having an `"auditEvent":true` key-value pair.

 ## APIs that can emit Pinniped audit events to the pod logs

-Both the Supervisor and the Concierge offer custom resource definitions (CRDs) for configuration, which are protected by Kubernetes RBAC and typically only available for administrators to use.
+Both the Supervisor and the Concierge offer several custom Kubernetes resources for configuration, which are protected by Kubernetes RBAC and by default are only available for administrators to use.
-End users typically cannot access these APIs, and they are not part of the authentication flows for end users.
+These APIs are not part of the authentication flows for end users.
 Changes to these resources are audited by the standard Kubernetes audit logging.
+Of these resources, only two will emit additional audit events into the Supervisor or Concierge pod logs.
+These audit events can be cross-referenced to the standard Kubernetes audit logs using the value at the `auditID` key, which will be the same value in the Supervisor or Concierge pod logs and in the Kubernetes audit logs for a particular request to the resource.
+These resources are:

-The Pinniped Supervisor offers one additional API for administrators, which is an aggregated API called `OIDCClientSecretRequest` to create client secrets for `OIDCClient` resources.
+- The Supervisor's `OIDCClientSecretRequest` resource.
+This is used create client secrets for `OIDCClient` resources.
-End users typically cannot access this API (protected by Kubernetes RBAC), and it is not part of the authentication flows for end users.
-This API is audited by the standard Kubernetes audit logging and may also emit Pinniped audit events.

-The Pinniped Concierge offers two public APIs for end-user authentication, which are both aggregated APIs.
-These will be audited by the standard Kubernetes audit logging and may also emit Pinniped audit events.
+  It will emit audit events into the Supervisor pod logs to describe the changes to client secrets saved by the request.
-- `TokenCredendtialRequest`: This API authenticates a user and returns a temporary cluster credential for that user.
+- The Concierge's `TokenCredendtialRequest` resource.
+This is used to authenticate a user and return a temporary cluster credential for that user.
+It will emit audit events into the Concierge pod logs to describe the authentication success or authentication failure of the request.
-- `WhoAmIRequest`: This API returns the username and group memberships of the user who invokes it.

-The Pinniped Supervisor offers several public APIs for end-user authentication for each configured `FederationDomain`.
-These are not aggregated APIs, so they are not audited by the standard Kubernetes audit logging.
-These will emit Pinniped audit events.
-Each request to these APIs may emit several audit events.
+Additionally, the Pinniped Supervisor offers several public APIs for end-user authentication for each configured `FederationDomain`.
+These REST APIs are not represented as Kubernetes resources, so they are not audited by the standard Kubernetes audit logging.
+These APIs will emit Pinniped audit events into the Supervisor pod logs.
+Each request may emit several audit events.
 These APIs include:
 - `<issuer_path>/.well-known/openid-configuration` is the standard OIDC discovery endpoint, which can be used to discover all the other endpoints listed here.
 - `<issuer_path>/jwks.json` is the standard OIDC JWKS discovery endpoint.
 - `<issuer_path>/v1alpha1/pinniped_identity_providers` is a custom discovery endpoint for clients to learn about available upstream identity providers.